- Employee Gifts

 Some holiday gifts you provide to members of your family, employees, and others may also yield tax benefits.
 Here are some examples:

-Employee Gifts – It is common practice this time of year for employers to give employees gifts.
+Employee Gifts – It tends to be common practice this time of year for employers to give employees gifts, in the form of merchandise, accessories, or employee gift cards.
 Although gifts are generally excluded from the recipient’s gross income, an employee cannot exclude gifts from his or her employer as a gift.

 However, if the gift is infrequently offered and has a fair market value so low that it would be impractical and unreasonable to account for it, the gift’s value would be treated as a de minimis fringe benefit.
 As such, it would be tax-free to the employee and tax-deductible by the employer.